bwsw/t-streams/docs/source/Ts-Introduction.rst

 To handle high volume streams a developer should:

 1) combine as many data elements into a single transaction as possible to satisfy desired processing lag and client-side recovery capabilities,
-2) do checkpoints as rare as possible choosing group checkpoint operations (Producer object, Checkpoint Group object) rather than individual transaction checkpoint operation.
+2) do checkpoints as rare as possible preferring group checkpoint operations (Producer object, Checkpoint Group object) rather than individual transaction checkpoint operation.

 T-streams single stream is not scalable.
 One stream is handled on one server.
 In this case, the processing is limited by the server performance.
-If the processing flow you develop allows scalability, you can handle each stream on a separate server observing all the guarantees mentioned above.
-Scalability allows processing high throughputs of data with very low latency.
+If the processing flow you develop requires scalability, you can handle each stream on a separate server keeping all the guarantees mentioned above.